Marketing Course Offerings

 Prerequisite: BUAD 350, senior status; and business administration major or permission of the Associate Dean for Faculty.
 An exploration of negotiation techniques and strategies, including: understanding opponents, determining needs and identifying objectives, and managing concessions and power dynamics, all with an eye towards maintaining goodwill and building long-term, productive professional relationships.
-The course will cover individual, group, multi-party, agented, and cross-cultured negotiations, through theoretical study and practical application.
-Course previously taught as BUAD 420.
+The course will cover individual, group, multi-party, agented, and cross-cultural negotiations, through theoretical study and practical application.
 Cross-listed as MGMT 420.

 421 – Entrepreneurial Venture Creation (3)

 Prerequisite: ACCT 101, 102; BLAW 201; DSCI 259, MGMT 301 and MKGT 301.
-This course introduced entrepreneurship to students as creating something new that adds value to others.
+This course introduces entrepreneurship to students as creating something new that adds value to others.
 Entrepreneurial Venture Creation focuses on the knowledge, skills, and processes required for starting a new business.
 Strategies and approaches for creating, managing, and marketing a new firm are emphasized throughout the course.
-Course previously taught as BUAD 456.
-Cross listed MGMT 421.
+Cross-listed MGMT 421.

 422 – The Origins and Evolution of Business (3)

 Prerequisite: Junior status, and College of Business major or minor; or permission of the Associate Dean for Faculty or faculty member teaching.
 This class examines how the vision of individuals and groups combined with innovations, large and small, can affect the business environment and the culture and how the availability of those innovations can create business opportunities while often influencing social change.
 Cross-listed as MGMT 422.